 Using the Infection Prevention Society (IPS) audit tool, IPC audits are routinely undertaken by members of the dental team to self-assess compliance with best practice guidance.
 The purpose of this audit is to assess compliance with key elements of IPC, relevant to dentistry, including the arrangements for environmental cleaning; the use of PPE; hand hygiene practice; and waste and sharps management.
 This audit also includes the decontamination of reusable dental instruments which is discussed further in the following section of this report.
 A review of these audits evidenced that they were completed on a six monthly basis and, where applicable, an action plan was generated to address any improvements required.

 Hepatitis B vaccination is recommended for clinical members of the dental team as it protects them if exposed to this virus.
 A system was in place to ensure that relevant members of the dental team have received this vaccination.
-A review of a sample of staff personnel files confirmed that vaccination history is checked during the recruitment process and retained in the staff members' personnel files.
+It was confirmed that any new staff member's vaccination history is checked during the recruitment process and retained in the staff members' personnel files.